All Episodes

 Well, Alan Simpson, Alan Simpson's on a war path out there.

-Alan Simpson is is simpering over Obama.
+Alan Simpson is simpering over Obama.

-This is from the politico, which means it's from the White House.
+This is from the Politico, which means it's from the White House.

 Obama's smarter than critics, says Alan Simpson.